gamma-opt/jb_instructions/course/tooling/config.md

 To add a new page, create a file somewhere in the `course` directory and add it to `_toc.yml`.
 ```

+### Numbering Chapters

+By default, chapters are unnumbered.
+Enabling numbering can depend on the structure of your `_toc.yml` and how you want to configure it, but for the above example, it is done by adding `numbering: true` under every caption.

 ## Notes on design

 There are two issues to consider here that work separately: the design of the website and the design of the PDF produced (assuming the latter happens via LaTeX).